 In doing so, they gave human onlookers pause to think about the similarities and differences between themselves and the machines they were watching.

 These marvellous machines established one of the central roles of robots: acting as a mirror that reflects back to us our questions about life and what we might be.
-It is a role they continue to perform to this day.
+It's a role they continue to perform to this day.